toussaintma/recipes/training-cheatsheet.md

 * t = torch.unsqueeze(t, 0) to add a dimension (ie typically from a list of scalars to a vector)
 * t = torch.transpose(t, 0, 1) to transpose a vector
 * cast to float with .float() applied to an int tensor
+* torch.cat to concatenate, torch.unbind to get slices along a dimension
+* t.view(dims) to reshape dimensions without touching storage

 ## Find a good validation set
 * with scikit-learn use cross validation cross_val_score(clf, df_x, df_y, cv=StratifiedKFold(n_splits=5))
 * check imbalance for classification problems, train with balancing parameters
 * cv = RepeatedStratifiedKFold(n_splits=10, n_repeats=3, random_state=1)
 * in scikit learn, from sklearn.metrics import make_scorer must wrap a custom scoring function to be used by cross_val_score
+* manually for words and text use random.shuffle(list)

 ## Feature Reduction
 * find feature importance with Random Forest: forest_importances = pd.Series(clf.feature_importances_, index=df.columns)